Sixth Labour Government of New Zealand: 2020 Green School controversy

 On 27 August 2020, Associate Finance Minister Shaw attracted criticism from the opposition National Party's education spokesperson Nicola Willis, school principals, teachers unions' and several members of his own Green Party after he allocated NZ$11.7 million from the Government's $3 billion COVID-19 recovery fund to the private "Green School New Zealand" in Taranaki.
 This funding boost violated the Green Party's own policy of private schools receiving state funds.
 Shaw had defended the decision, claiming it would have created 200 jobs and boosted the local economy.
 The Education Minister Chris Hipkins stated that he would not have prioritised funding for the private school and sympathised with state schools' dissatisfaction with Shaw's decision.
 Following considerable criticism, Shaw apologised for approving the funding of the Green School, describing it as "an error of judgment" on 1 September.
 Representatives of the school have reportedly approach the Crown to convert part or all off the Government's grant into a loan.
 On 2 November, it was reported that Michael and Rachel Perrett, the owners of the Green School, had reached a settlement for the Government's NZ$11.7 million grant to be converted into a loan; a development that was welcomed by local principals.

 Alleged abuse of Parliamentary question time

 In July 2021, the ACT party alleged that the Labour Government had spent $4 million-worth of Parliament's time asking itself questions since the 2020 election, in response to criticism of ACT's use of 15 minutes to ask its leader David Seymour questions about his member's bill, which has been described as "extremely unlikely to ever become law."
 Ministers being asked questions by their own party's MPs has been a feature of Question Time under successive governments for decades.
-The Shadow Leader of the House, National MP Chris Bishop, who has been critical of the use of "patsy questions" in the past, said that Seymour was showing "remarkable hutzpah" in complaining about the practice the day after making use of it himself.
+The Shadow Leader of the House, National MP Chris Bishop, who has been critical of the use of "patsy questions" in the past, said that Seymour was showing "remarkable chutzpah" in complaining about the practice the day after making use of it himself.